Dima3122/CTP/external/cli11/README.md

 app.set_config("--config")->expected(1, X);
 ```

 Where X is some positive number and will allow up to `X` configuration files to be specified by separate `--config` arguments.
-Value strings with quote characters in it will be printed with a single quote.🆕  All other arguments will use double quote.
-Empty strings will use a double quoted argument.🆕  Numerical or boolean values are not quoted. 🆕
+Value strings with quote characters in it will be printed with a single quote.
+All other arguments will use double quote.
+Empty strings will use a double quoted argument.
+Numerical or boolean values are not quoted.

 ### Inheriting defaults